HackBinghamton/MobileDevelopmentWorkshop/iOSintro.md

 ### **What you'll learn**

-In this section you'll learn
+In this section you'll learn:

 1. What Xcode is and how to install it
 2. How to make a Hello World iOS app